Data model

 attributes varchar(255) Cluster attributes

-address_ip varchar(255) IP address of the cluster
+address_ip varchar(255) Cluster's IP address

 created_at timestamp Date of creation